mui/mui-x/docs/data/data-grid/overview/overview.md

 You can visit the [showcase page](/x/react-data-grid/demo/) for a comprehensible overview of all features exclusive to this plan.

 The demo below groups rows by commodity name, and uses an aggregation function to calculate the sum of quantities for each group and in total (displayed on a summary row).
-You can experiment with grouping other columns in the column menu.
+You can experiment with grouping other columns in the columns' header menus.

 And since you're here, try exporting to Excel and copying and pasting data from-to Excel tables.